cferdinandi/adventure/content/rules.md

 - **A knight hits a hydra with her sword.** The hydra loses 4 HP.
 - **A wizard, out of spells, elbows the goblin that's holding him captive.** The goblin loses 2 HP.
 - **A fighter rolls a _Partial Success_ while trying to hit a troll with his spear.** The spear grazes the troll's shoulder.
 It loses 2 HP.
+- **A druid sends a wave of water rushing at a lava monster.** Water is particularly dangerous for a creature made of lava, so it loses 6 HP.
+- **A fairy hits a dragon with a fireball.** Dragons are immune to fire, so it loses no HP.
 {{</callout>}}

 ### Armor

 Armor and shields provide protection against attacks.

-When a character or creature receives damage while wearing armor, they subtract their _Armor Level_ from the damage received before subtracting it from their HP.
+When a character or creature receives damage while wearing armor, they subtract 1-3 points from the damage received before reducing their HP.
+In the beginning, armor may only reduce damage by 1.
+It becomes more effective as players get more experience.

 Protection from armor and shields only applies once.
 You cannot, for example, wear armor _and_ a shield and double your protection.

-_While wearing armor or holding a shield, characters also take Worst Roll on Dexterity rolls.
-Players start with an Armor Level of 1._
+_While wearing armor or holding a shield, characters also take Worst Roll on Dexterity rolls._

 {{<callout title="Example">}}
 A troll hits you with a club, doing 7 points of damage.
-You're wearing armor and have an Armor Level of 1.
-You subtract 6 points from your HP.
+You're wearing armor, so you subtract 6 points from your HP.
 {{</callout>}}

 ### Healing